 Tips for avoiding dehydration

 It's not just water that keeps you hydrated.
 All beverages containing water contribute toward your daily needs.
 And it's a myth that caffeinated beverages or those containing alcohol are dehydrating because they make you urinate.
-They do, but over the course of the day, the water from these beverages still leads to a net positive contribution to total fluid consumption, according to an article in the 2015 Harvard Men's Health Watch.
+They do, but over the course of the day, the water from these beverages still leads to a net positive contribution to total fluid consumption.

 Of course, there are many reasons why water is still the better choice.
 Remember, sugary drinks can lead to weight gain and inflammation, which can increase your risk for developing diseases such as diabetes.
 Too much caffeine can give you the jitters or keep you from sleeping.
 And, alcohol intake should be limited to one drink per day for women, and 1-2 drinks per day for men.